roles/thesis/thesis.md

 10. A colorectal cancer classification system that associates cellular phenotype and responses to therapy
 11. Recent Advances in Cancer Therapy: An Overview
 12. Mutational landscape and significance across 12 major cancer types
+13. Somatic mutations affect key pathways in lung adenocarcinoma
+14. Average risks of breast and ovarian cancer associated with BRCA1 or BRCA2 mutations detected in case series unselected for family history: A combined analysis of 22 studies.
+15. PTEN : phosphatase and tensin homolog

 ## 关键词
 `癌症早诊早治项目`